yhalapup/demo-blog-app/README.md

 Running the command to import comments from csv file took 4342.45ms = 4.3 seconds.

-If comments create failed then check the log file:
+Validation errors for comments can find in the log file:
 ```bash
 docker compose exec app bash -c "vim log/production_csv.log"
 ```